 The worldwide pioneer in the creation of interactive entertainment, Nintendo Co., Ltd., of Kyoto, Japan, manufactures and markets hardware and software for its Wii™ and Nintendo DS™ systems.
 Since 1983, when it launched the Nintendo Entertainment System™, Nintendo has sold nearly 2.7 billion video games and more than 470 million hardware units globally, including the current-generation Wii and Nintendo DS, as well as the Game Boy™, Game Boy Advance, Super NES™, Nintendo 64™ and Nintendo GameCube™.
 It has also created industry icons that have become well-known, household names such as Mario™, Donkey Kong™, Metroid™, Zelda™ and Pokémon™.
-A wholly owned subsidiary, Nintendo of Australia Inc., based in Victoria, serves as headquarters for Nintendo's operations in Australia.
+A wholly owned subsidiary, Nintendo Australia Pty Limited, based in Victoria, serves as headquarters for Nintendo's operations in Australia.

 Nintendo Australia is an active and longstanding sponsor of the Starlight Children's Foundation, providing Nintendo consoles and games that can be wheeled to a child's bedside while they are in hospital.
 Nintendo characters and games gurus also visit children's hospitals nationally.

 Nintendo also donates product to various sporting, leisure, not-for-profit and youth organisations nationally.
 We also have a team of Nintendo games gurus that support various events and organisations across the country, by staging Nintendo challenges.